-D-Penicillamine: The mainstay of Wilson’s management.
-It chelates copper and promotes urinary excretion.
-It unfortunately has numerous side effects, many severe, which prohibits around one third of patients using it.
-Neurological symptoms may worsen at the start of treatment.
+D-Penicillamine: the mainstay of Wilson’s management.
+It chelates copper and promotes its urinary excretion.
+It, unfortunately, has numerous side effects, many severe, which prohibits around one-third of patients from using it.
+Neurological symptoms can worsen at the start of treatment.

-Transplant may be required in patient presenting with acute liver failure or decompensated cirrhosis.
+Transplant may be required in patients presenting with acute liver failure or decompensated cirrhosis.

-Orthotopic liver transplantation results in normal hepatic handling of copper.
+Orthotopic liver transplantation (removal of the patients liver which is replaced by a donor liver) results in normal hepatic handling of copper.
 Live, related (obligate heterozygote) transplantation offers excellent results.